International

 - Popular Movement for the Liberation of Angola (MPLA): social democracy, secured 124 of 220 recognized seats for an absolute majority

-- National Union for the Total Independence of Angola (UNITA): centre-right, main opposition, strong grassroots support and is defined by its legacy as a guerrilla movement
+- National Union for the Total Independence of Angola (UNITA): centre-right, the second-largest political party, strong grassroots support and is defined by its legacy as a guerrilla movement

 - Social Renewal Party (PRS): centre-left